When we feel weak and disconnected from our core we typically turn to a new fitness routine. But what we might really need is functional core rehab.

 A: Yes, if you do them correctly and you have a solid connection to your core.
 Keep in mind, as mentioned above, that diastasis is caused (and continues) when we have continuous or repetitive forward, forceful pressure out on the abdominal wall.
 This pressure is present when we round our back, tuck our tail, hold our breath, brace or bear down, and when we crunch our belly over and over.
 So if your squat form allows you to keep your pelvis and rib cage in alignment, your spine elongated, and you exhale and engage your core on the effort of the exercise, then squats are great!
 If you cannot keep this form or you are unsure, then proceed with caution.
 Sometimes you may need to start with core rehab but other times you might be able to slow down the squat and focus on form.
 Consider spending some time on neutral active alignments and training yourself to exhale, elongate and engage the core on more upright exercises.
 This can help you get the necessary coordination before moving into squats as part of your fitness routine.

 Q: Is swimming safe for exercise if you have a diastasis?

 A: Swimming has unfortunately received a bad reputation when it can actually be a great Tummy Safe Fitness option.
 In reality, any exercise that causes clients to bulge their belly or chronically flare their ribs can contribute to a diastasis.
 The truth is swimming is a low impact, long axis sport that actually elongates the body and naturally engages the core!
 If your swimming positions lead you to flare your ribs then the issue is not swimming, but how tight your chest muscles and your shoulder range of motion.
-We have an entire video blog for swimmers out there concerned about negatively impacting their healing.
 With diastasis recti and fitness, your form is essential for all your muscles to work together regardless of the exercise you choose.

 Q: Should I lose weight before addressing my DR?